Module in Scrabble and Meaning

 7. (fractal geometry, mathematics) A fractal element.

-8. (music) A file containing a music sequence that can be played in a tracker (called also mod or music module).
+8. (music, computing) A file containing a music sequence that can be played in a tracker (also called mod or music module).

 9. (hydraulics) A contrivance for regulating the supply of water from an irrigation channel.